Jouer2023/34_FinalProject/README.md

 No dataset was used directly as the gpt 3.5 turbo model was used here.

 ### Features
-*Coversational chatbot: Engage in conversations with Yana by providing user input.
+* Coversational chatbot: Engage in conversations with Yana by providing user input.
-*GPT-3.5-turbo Model: Utilizes OpenAI's GPT-3.5-turbo for natural language processing.
+* GPT-3.5-turbo Model: Utilizes OpenAI's GPT-3.5-turbo for natural language processing.

-### Model Performance Evaluation
-* Cross validation is used here to assess the performance of each model.
+## Usage
+#### Clone the repository

+#### Set up your own OpenAi key

+#### Run the script

+#### Interact with the project

 ## Deployment
 A webpage was used to deploy the model.
 Tap on here to go to the webpage to test a prediction of your player choice.
 [Here!](https://www.google.com)

 ### Conclusion
+You can mess around and enlarge this project by adding more functionalities.
+You can change the user interface to fit your taste and train the bot for other purposes.